 All submitted papers should be original, unpublished, and not in consideration for publication elsewhere at the time of submission to Law, Technology and Humans.

-All articles will be refereed in a double-blind review process by at least two reviewers with expertise in the relevant subject area.
+Articles will be refereed in a double-blind review process by at least two reviewers with expertise in the relevant subject area.

-Biannual: May and November.
+From 2024: April, July and November.
 There may be early release of articles published at any time as Online First

 Open Access Policy